OBDS-Training/Help/content/en/docs/conda/installation/index.md

 benefit to activate the `base` environment multiple times per session.

 The only exception being if you deactivate the `base` environment and wish to re-activate it.
+For instance, notice the `(base)` prefix appearing and disappearing from the promp as the environment is activated and de-activated in the example below:

 ```bash
 conda_activate_base